WELOIN/k8s-share-access/README.md

 ## How It Works

+1. Creates a dedicated `shared-access` namespace (if it doesn't exist)
-1. Creates a ServiceAccount in the `default` namespace
+2. Creates a ServiceAccount in the `shared-access` namespace
-2. Creates Roles with specified permissions in each selected namespace
+3. Creates Roles with specified permissions in each selected namespace
-3. Creates RoleBindings to link the ServiceAccount to the Roles
+4. Creates RoleBindings to link the ServiceAccount to the Roles
-4. Optionally creates ClusterRole and ClusterRoleBinding for cluster-wide access
+5. Optionally creates ClusterRole and ClusterRoleBinding for cluster-wide access
-5. Generates a token and creates a kubeconfig file
+6. Generates a token and creates a kubeconfig file

 ## License